"I don't even know where to begin with how fantastic our experience has been with the Learning Center and the instructors!"

 Aubry Myers grew up in Maryland, where she was homeschooled from Kindergarten through high school under the classical model of education.
 After graduating from Belhaven University with a B.A. in English, she returned to Maryland and began teaching history, literature, and government at a classical tutorial for homeschoolers.
 She feels called to teach and is delighted to be able to do so in the homeschooling community.
 Helping her students come into their own as young adults as they learn to think critically and develop their own opinions and arguments has been a joy.
 Aubry is currently pursuing an M.A. in English at the Bread Loaf School of English, a summer master’s program with Middlebury College designed for English teachers.
 As a firm believer in classical education, she could not be more excited to be teaching at Lampstand Learning Center.

-Sheri and her husband decided to homeschool before their first child was born, twenty-one years ago.
-She and her husband, a 32-year Navy veteran (now retired), have moved around the world with their three lively children.
+Sheri and her husband decided to homeschool before their first child was born, twenty-two years ago.
+She and her husband, a 33-year Navy veteran (now retired), have moved around the world with their three lively children.
 Her passion for history has been utilized in numerous co-op classes, both live and virtual, for many years.
 After trying to craft her own classical curriculum, and trying many of the programs available, she discovered Tapestry and finally found her niche.
 This is her seventh year using the Tapestry program, and she has been blessed to have dabbled in Classic, Redesign, and DE.
 She hopes to one day complete the last semester she needs to earn her B.S. in Computer Science from Old Dominion University, and add another degree in History.
 She currently lives in Virginia.

 What Teri really loves to do is teach.
-She has found opportunities to do so for the past ten years through Tapestry co-ops, private schools, and tutoring (tutoring all of WriteAtHome's Tapestry students for several years).
+She has found opportunities to do so for the past eleven years through Tapestry co-ops, private schools, and tutoring (tutoring all of WriteAtHome's Tapestry students for several years).
 Teri earned a B.S. in Computer Science and worked as a computer system engineer, corporate trainer, and project manager before becoming a mother.
 Teri is a computer geek at heart, and now that her children are grown, she is excited to have the opportunity to bring Tapestry to life online for students around the corner and around the world!
 We know you will find that her unique blend of enthusiasm for teaching and tech-savvy approach makes her a lively and engaging discussion leader.
 She and her husband have graduated four great kids, and live outside Saginaw, Michigan.

 Melanie Smith hails from the great northern plains of North Dakots.
 Her husband retired from the Navy a couple of years ago and is now working in the oil business, which is booming in North Dakota... hence the family's recent relocation.
 Melanie has four children, two of which are TOG graduates living on their own and two still at home in school.
 Melanie has been teaching Tapestry in virtual and local co-ops since 2005 and joined the LLC teaching staff in the fall of 2011.
 She has taught rhetoric and dialectic classes in both History and Literature throughout all four year plans of Tapestry.
 She also owns and manages TOGLooseThreads, an "unofficial" Tapestry Yahoo Group which ministers to over 2,000 families worldwide.
 Melanie feels passionate about Tapestry and feels blessed to be a part of what God is doing through the Lampstand Learning Center.